 What happens if it rains?

-If Mother Nature isn't on our side, the rain location for The Winter's Tale will be the Main Dining Hall at the University of the Sciences at 600 S. 43rd Street.
+If Mother Nature isn't on our side, the rain location is the Annenberg Center at the University of Pennsylvania (3680 Walnut Street).
 If the skies are threatening but it is not raining after 5pm, call us at 215-764-5345 for updates.
 Join our mailing list or like us on Facebook to make sure you get up-to-the-minute information!

 Are SCP productions appropriate for kids?

 It depends on the show!
-The Winter's Tale, for example, has a couple of deaths, accusations of adultery, and strong Elizabethan language--but we still found it the perfect show to incorporate kids aged 5-11.
+King Lear, for example, has some violence and explores themes of death and madness.
 Shakespeare wasn't writing with five-year-olds in mind, so parents should use discretion when bringing young children, but Clark Park is a family friendly space that SCP fully respects and embraces.

 Are SCP productions accessible to people with disabilities?